reframe-hpc/reframe/docs/configure.rst

 In fact, this is what the generic fallback configuration of ReFrame does.

 Environments in ReFrame are configured under the ``environments`` section of the documentation.
-In our configuration example for Piz Daint, we define each ReFrame environment to correspond to each of the Cray-provided programming environments.
+For each environment referenced inside a partition, a definition of it must be present in this section.
+In our example, we define environments for all the basic compilers as well as default built-in one, which is used with the generic system configuration.
-In other systems, you could define a ReFrame environment to wrap a toolchain (MPI + compiler combination):
+In certain contexts, it is useful to see a ReFrame environment as a wrapper a programming toolchain (MPI + compiler combination):

 .. literalinclude:: ../tutorials/config/settings.py
-   :lines: 74-125
+   :lines: 78-129

 Each environment is associated with a name.
 This name will be used to reference this environment in different contexts, as for example in the ``environs`` property of the system partitions.